 Regardless, that will not stop me from doing some random bitching.

 Both children were home sick today.
 Chickadee had a low-grade fever, and still looked punky, and then Monkey said his stomach hurt.
 So everyone stayed home, and for the most part everyone was good.
 Just sick enough to keep the energy level down, not so sick that it was a complete whinefest.
 But I kept trying to work, and it’s not as though the kids are either infants or dying, so WHY can I not get 60 uninterrupted seconds?
 “Mama, look at this!”
-“Mama can I go do ?”
+“Mama can I go do [insert allowable activity which no one has to ask for here]?”
 “Mama, I’m thirsty.”
 It’s like the very act of being home on a weekday causes their little brains to atrophy.

 Because, seriously.
 I’m thrilled to know that you’re thirsty, truly, I am, but the refrigerator has not MOVED since you last saw it, and opening it reveals many fine beverages which you are perfectly capable of fetching for yourself, so why is this my problem?
 If you are laying on the couch moaning, maybe we’ll discuss it.
 But if you’re playing with your legos, you can get your own damn water.